 - 13,427 total antioxidant capacity per 1 cup

-Which fruit is high in antioxidants?
-Blueberries are known for being packed with nutrients, but wild blueberries, in particular, are the most antioxidant-rich fruits.
+Wild blueberries, in particular, are the most antioxidant-rich fruits.
 Wild blueberries are high in anthocyanins, which are in the fruit's skin and are responsible for its blue hue, per the University of Maine Cooperative Extension.

 More research is needed to confirm the health benefits of anthocyanins, but they're linked to lower blood pressure, improved vision, reduced cancer cell growth and lower rates of diabetes and heart disease, per an October 2015 report in the Journal of Food Processing & Technology.
-They're also believed to be anti-inflammatory and anti-bacterial.
+They're also thought to be anti-inflammatory and anti-bacterial.